SudhanPlayz/Discord-MusicBot/docs/installation/replit.md

 ## Deploying slash commands

-This should already be done in step 4 on installation but if you don't have the `applications.commands` scope, You can deploy slash commands using `npm run deploy`
+If you chose `y` on step 3 of the installation process then it will already be deployed.
+If it's still not please deploy slash commands using `npm run deploy`, you can run it on the shell.
+Do remember to give your bot applications.commands scope!

 **SIDE NOTES**:
 - If you're running the version 4 of the bot, please kick it and reinvite using the invite link stated in [final](#final)